 Decent lasting power usually comes hand in hand with higher-cover bases and Futurist doesn’t disappoint on that front.
 After applying mid-morning (during a record-breaking heatwave I might add) I re-checked at 5pm and it was still very much there, and looking nicely even too.
 Lesser bases would have melted into submission on my combination T-zone long before lunch.

 Shade-wise it’s great to see more shades at the deep end of the spectrum than at light or medium.
-However having only 20 to choose from overall could make finding an exact match for every single skin tone a challenge.
+However, having only 20 to choose from overall could make finding an exact match for every single skin tone a challenge.
 We imagine there may well be more shades along soon, as it’s even more important to match exactly with high-cover bases like this one.

-Estée Lauder Futurist Hydra Rescue Packaging
+Estée Lauder Futurist Hydra Rescue Packaging and application tips

 A handy lightweight tube that’s easy to carry and store.
 Crucially with a loose formula like this the pump dispenser keeps everything neat and tidy.